peterolson1776-crypto/peterolson.github.io/_pages/about.md

 My research has been published in the Election Law Journal.

-I have earned a B.A. with honors, Magna Cum Laude in Political Science at Calvin University.
+I have earned a B.A. with honors in Political Science at Calvin University.